 Meanwhile, she worked to extract the government from industries that could be run more efficiently by private owners.
 That meant selling off small businesses, such as gas stations and hotels, as well as allowing people to buy their homes instead of renting them from the government.

 Of course, before public companies could be sold off, they had to be repaired.
 After all, unlike the government, private investors won?t buy a pig in a poke.
 They demand accountability, and public companies such as British Telecom had none.
 Before privatization, it took months to get a new phone installed.
 It was virtually impossible to get a broken phone repaired.
 Customers didn?t count.

 But they counted after the company was sold off.
 At first, public complaints rose -- but there was a good reason for that.
 Customers knew the new, private company would actually respond to them.

 Eventually, the government also sold off British Gas, British Airways and British Steel.
 And even though these companies cut their workforces by 30 percent or more, the introduction of free-market economics opened up other opportunities.
 Overall unemployment plunged -- and has stayed low.
 In fact, today?s Labor government has largely maintained Thatcher?s free-market policies, and the current unemployment rate is 4.7 percent.

 The British people appreciated Thatcher?s leadership and re-elected her government in 1983 and 1987.
-Before she stepped down in 1990, and rebuilt the ?special relationship? between Britain and the United States.
+Before she stepped down in 1990, she?d proven capitalism was superior to socialism and rebuilt the ?special relationship? between Britain and the United States.